lazykern/todorst/README.md

 # todorst

-An maybe asynchronous rust wrapper for Todoist REST and Sync API.
+A maybe asynchronous rust wrapper for Todoist REST and Sync API.

 ## Usage